Mythic-Project/governance-sdk/README.md

 ## **Usage**

-This SDK provides an intuitive API to interact with Solana-based governance systems.
-Import the SDK and use the provided `GovernanceClient` for all operations, including creating proposals, casting votes, and initializing governance configurations.
+This SDK provides an intuitive API to interact with the SPL Governance program.
+Import the SDK and use the provided `SplGovernance` client for all operations, including creating proposals, casting votes, and initializing governance configurations.

 ---